saihaj/TheUltimateMovieDB/backend/README.md

     - Returns array of reviews.
 Only name of user is sent.
 See [movie review schema](./src/models/movie.ts).
   - `/rating/:movie`
     - Returns array of reviews.
 See [movie rating schema](./src/models/movie.ts).

+- `notifications`
+  - `:userId`
+    - Get all notifications for given user id
+    - Returns an array of notifications.
+See [notifications schema](./src/models/notifications.ts).

 ### POST

 - `movies`